Spaces of harmonic surfaces in non-positive curvature

-\begin{subsection}{Outline of paper and proofs.} In the next section, we define harmonic maps and associated Jacobi operators, and give examples of moduli spaces of harmonic surfaces.
+\begin{subsection}{Outline of paper and proofs.} In the next section, we define harmonic maps and associated Jacobi operators, and give examples of spaces of harmonic surfaces.
 These examples mostly require $\M(M)$ to be a space of non-positively curved metrics.
 We prove Proposition \ref{iso} to show that some positive curvature is allowed.
 In Section 3, we compute precise expressions near singularities for reproducing kernels for Jacobi operators.
 We proceed by constructing parametrices for some objects that resemble Green's operators.

 The proof of Theorem A is contained in Sections 4 and 5.
 Section 4 is the reduction to a transversality lemma and Section 5 is the proof of that lemma.
 Since the details are technical, we explain the proof here.
 For disjoint open disks $P,Q\subset \Sigma$ and $\delta>0$, we set where $\Sigma^{\SR}(f)$ is the super-regular set, to be defined in Section 4.
-For Theorem A, it is enough to prove that somewhere injective maps are open, dense, and connected in restriction to $D(P,Q,\delta)$'s.
-We define a map If $\Theta(r,s,p,q,\mu,\nu)$ avoids the diagonal, then $f_{\mu,\nu}$ is somewhere injective.
-So, if we show that $\Theta$ is transverse to the diagonal, then the preimage has codimension $2\dim M \geq 6$.
-Since $\Sigma^2$ has dimension $4$, the projection of $\Theta^{-1}(L)$ to $\mathcal{D}$ should be dense and connected.
-One complication is that this projection may not itself be a manifold, so we have to prove connectedness directly using transversality theory.
+For Theorem A, it is enough to prove that somewhere injective maps are open, dense, and connected in restriction to $\mathcal{D}(P,Q,\delta)$'s.
+We define a map If $\Theta(r,s,p,q,\mu,\nu)$ avoids the diagonal in $M^2\times M^2$, which we denote by $L$, then $f_{\mu,\nu}$ is somewhere injective.
+So, if we show that $\Theta$ is transverse to $L$, then the preimage has codimension $2\dim M \geq 6$.
+Since $\Sigma^2$ has dimension $4$, a general transversality result, Proposition \ref{targ}, shows that the projection of $\Theta^{-1}(L)$ to $\mathcal{D}$ is dense and connected.